BerkeleyLearnVerify/Scenic/docs/options.rst

 .. option:: -p <param> <value>, --param <param> <value>

 	Specify the value of a global parameter.
-This assignment overrides any :sampref:`param` statements in the scenario.
+This assignment overrides any :keyword:`param` statements in the scenario.
 If the given value can be interpreted as an `int` or `float`, it is; otherwise it is kept as a string.

 	The equivalent of this option for the Python API is the ``params`` argument to `scenic.scenarioFromFile` (which, however, does not attempt to convert strings to numbers).